evtn/soda-old/README.md

 (*returns: None*)

 `corners_get(position=(0, 0))`
-Returns a list of dots considering align and specified position (*returns: list of dot-like lists*)
+Returns a list of points considering align and specified position (*returns: list of point-like lists*)

 #### Align
 align is a string of two chars (first is horizontal align, second is vertical):